 Hepatitis C often leads to chronic hepatitis, which can progress to cirrhosis and liver cancer (hepatocellular carcinoma).
 Early detection of the virus can alert your healthcare provider to follow your liver function more closely than usual and to treat you if you are chronically infected.

-Yes.
 There are several drugs that can be used to treat HCV infection.
 Most commonly, a combination of drugs is used, and new drugs are under development.
 Before 2000, chronic HCV was curable in only 10% of cases.
-Now, treatments for HCV can cure over 90% of those detected before late complications occur, but even those with advanced liver disease often respond to treatment.
+Now, treatments for HCV can cure over 90% of people with hepatitis C before late complications occur, but even those with advanced liver disease often respond to treatment.
 This increases the opportunity to intervene early and prevent HCV-associated deaths.

 There is an FDA-approved test kit available for collecting samples to send to a laboratory for testing.
 Confidential test results are provided over the telephone.
 You cannot actually perform the test yourself at home.